noaa-ocs-hydrography/kluster/README.md

 4. **Scriptable** - provides a GUI for visualization and processing, but can be run from the command line or scripted easily
 5. **Extensible** - From data conversion to sound velocity correction, kluster is built using modules that can be replaced, enhanced or exchanged as needed.

-Kluster **will not** read from multibeam sonars that use the Depth datagram instead of the Range/Angle for .all conversion.
-Most modern systems will work.
 Kluster has been tested on:

 - EM2040/2040c/2040p
 - EM2040 dual tx/dual rx
 - EM710
+- EM3002
 - EM122

 Kluster is built from the ground up in Python, and was developed using Python 3.8.
 Kluster includes modules developed by the hydrographic community such as (see [drivers](https://github.com/noaa-ocs-hydrography/drivers)):